paul-nechifor/crrifc/README.md

 ## The protocol

-This is how I documented it back then in Romanian.
+This is what I documented of it back then (in Romanian).

 ### Ce trimite clientul